 The Largest Water/Wastewater Treatment Contractor in Idaho

-RSCI can self-perform up to 95% of the project scope with approximately 250 construction professionals.
+RSCI has the capability to self-perform up to 95% of the project scope with approximately 250 construction professionals.
 The ability to self-perform the following diverse ranges of work is the basis of our expertise: earthwork, site piping, structural concrete, structural steel, miscellaneous metals, mechanical piping, plumbing, equipment installation, and electrical.
-Completed projects range from $50K to $45M.
+Completed projects range from $50,000 to $50,000,000.

 RSCI specializes in complex, challenging, and technical projects, often remote with limited access, and usually performed in extreme conditions over a short working season with mandatory milestones and completion dates.
 These are the projects in which RSCI employees thrive, demonstrating ingenuity in planning and problem-solving.